DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 It was highly likely that the culprit behind it was the [Fang King] Rath=IE.
 And it was a duty, bestowed upon Reiren, to ascertain it with her own eyes.

 "That's right.
-It is a honourable mission for the foreign gods.
+It is a honourable mission for the sidhes.
 So accompanying humans, so to speak, is a honourable duty to become the elves' representative...
 Right, if I think about it like that..."